Congenital Plasminogen DeficiencySymptoms, Doctors, Treatments, Advances & More

 This condition is inherited in an autosomal recessive pattern, which means both copies of the gene in each cell have mutations.
 The parents of an individual with an autosomal recessive condition each carry one copy of the mutated gene, but they typically do not show signs and symptoms of the condition.

-Tiraje Celkan practices in Istanbul, Turkey.
+Tiraje Celkan practices practicing medicine in Istanbul, Turkey.
 Celkan is rated as an Elite expert by MediFind in the treatment of Congenital Plasminogen Deficiency.
-Their top areas of expertise are Congenital Plasminogen Deficiency, Ligneous Conjunctivitis, Infantile Neutropenia, Febrile Neutropenia, and Splenectomy.
+They are also highly rated in 27 other conditions, according to our data.
+Their clinical expertise encompasses Congenital Plasminogen Deficiency, Ligneous Conjunctivitis, Infantile Neutropenia, Febrile Neutropenia, and Splenectomy.

-Osamu Matsuo practices in Tokyo, Japan.
+Osamu Matsuo practices practicing medicine in Tokyo, Japan.
 Mr. Matsuo is rated as a Distinguished expert by MediFind in the treatment of Congenital Plasminogen Deficiency.
-His top areas of expertise are Congenital Plasminogen Deficiency, Right Ventricle Hypoplasia, Wandering Spleen, Tenotomy, and Oophorectomy.
+He is also highly rated in 1 other condition, according to our data.
+His clinical expertise encompasses Congenital Plasminogen Deficiency, Metabolic Syndrome, Type 2 Diabetes (T2D), Tenotomy, and Oophorectomy.

 Published Date: August 01, 2012